 The eFTI is designed to meet all regulatory information requirements at different scales:

-• National law if the information is identical with respect to EU legal acts.
+- National law if the information is identical with regard to EU legal acts.

-Furthermore, electronic exchange must be a two-way process, i.e. the competent authorities"should endeavour" to communicate electronically with the economic operators concerned.
+Furthermore, electronic communication must be two-way, i.e. the competent authorities "should endeavor" to communicate electronically with the economic operators concerned.

 In particular in the area of :

-It is foreseen that any relevant economic operator should still be able to provide regulatory information in a human readable format if required by a competent authority e.g. if no access to an eFTI platform is available.
-In other words, the use of eFTI platforms will not release stakeholders from being able to provide human readable formats.
+It is envisaged that any relevant economic operator must remain able to provide regulatory information in a human-readable format if required by a competent authority e.g. if no access to an eFTI platform is available.
+In other words, the use of eFTI platforms will not release stakeholders from the obligation to provide human-readable formats.

 The regulation does not specify the form that the eFTI will take, it is the role of the delegated and implementing acts to establish the specifications that will have to be respected by the actors.